 Above: The exquisite powder bathroom room gets its charm from the custom wallpaper designed by the homeowners.

-What We Love: This industrial modernist home offers plenty of incredible details throughout.
-The most standout feature is the dining room with its double story steel and glass window… the views are nothing short of spectacular!
-The home office is also fabulous, it makes working from home a treat with that incredible view… What do you think?
-Could you work from home if you lived here?
-Share your thoughts in the Comments below!
+What We Love: This industrial modern refuge offers plenty of incredible details throughout.
+The standout feature is the dining room with its double-story steel and glass window… the views are nothing short of spectacular!
+The home office is also fabulous, it makes working from home a treat with that incredible view

 Note: Have a look at another home tour that we have featured here on One Kindesign from the portfolio of Janof Architecture: Refreshing update to an historic log home in the Seattle suburbs.